tkw1536/proxyssh/README.md

     go test ./...

-These tests require `docker-compose` and `/bin/bash` to be installed on the local machine.
+Some tests require `docker-compose` and `/bin/bash` to be installed on the local machine.
 They furthermore require a network connection to download the `alpine` docker image during tests.
-It is also possible to skip any docker tests:
+These special tests are not run by default, but only when the `dockertests` tag is provided.
+To run these tests, use:

-    go test -short ./...
+    go test -tag=dockertest ./...

 The memory leak detector is not enabled by default and not used during the tests.
 By default, all code calling the memory leak detector is removed during compilation.